 for Board Policy 7.3

-A. All direct costs must be charged back to the related programs or activity.
+Part 3.
+Allocating Costs All direct costs must be charged back to the related programs or activity

-B. In accordance with the auxiliary multi-year financial plan, the chancellor or a president may determine that specific programs or activities not be allocated their share of indirect costs.
-In such an event, the college or university must record the subsidy with a corresponding revenue and expense object code.
+In accordance with the auxiliary multi-year financial plan, the chancellor, president, or designee may determine that specific programs or activities should not be allocated their share of indirect costs.
+In such an event, the college, university, or system office shall record the subsidy with a corresponding revenue and expense object code.
 For financial reporting purposes all costs must be recorded in the accounting system.
-For further assistance refer to guidelines 188.8.131.52 Cost Allocation and Implementation.

 The method used to determine an indirect cost rate to apply to activities and functions must be:

 Indirect costs may be applied as a single rate or in multiple rates based on the cost factors involved.
 These may be square footage for facilities costs, including utilities, maintenance, and depreciation where applicable.
-Cost for the human resources and payroll functions may be based on the number of full-time equivalent (FTE) employees, the number of staff hired during the year or some other reasonable basis.
+Costs for human resources and payroll functions may be based on the number of full-time equivalent (FTE) employees, the number of staff hired during the year, or some other related measure.
 Costs for the business office function may be based on non-personnel costs incurred.

 In each of these examples, the rates should be based on prior year actual data or an estimate for the current year.
 The rate applied normally would not change during the year unless a material event occurred to require a change.